chancehudson/heteromorphic/README.md

 ## practical implications

 We arrive conceptually at **encryption spaces as block storage devices**.
+We can then run ZK programs in the encryption space.

 In ecdsa a `[u8; 32]` represents a keypair.
 In chacha a `[u8; 32]` represents a **quantum storage space**.
 Writing two different pieces of data to the same location in the encryption space compromises the private key.
 Encryption spaces have a _finite_ amount of usable storage for a given private key.